 Ben: Greenfield fitness systems now has its own colostrums supplement.
 It’s a goat based colostrum supplement, very, very low allergenic potential, it’s got a lot of different what are called immune-globulins in it, growth factors, growth hormones, and anti-bodies that help to strengthen your immune system and destroy for a antigens and so if you have gut issues, or a leak gut, or weak immune system, or you’ve got an upcoming hard workout, or race in the heat or you wanna recover faster, or increase growth hormone, this is a way to do it.
-You take about 4 colostrum capsules in the morning, and if you want kinda double dose, you do 4 in the morning, 4 in the evening, and it’s called Nature Colostrum.
-It’s the brand new Greenfield fitness systems supplement, Nature Colostrum.
-So, all of our listeners can get a grip it bottle stuff, it’s 40 bucks for your own bottle of human (not human, that’ll be horrible)…
+You take about 4 colostrum capsules in the morning, and if you want kinda double dose, you do 4 in the morning, 4 in the evening, and it’s called The Renegade Pharmacist Colostrum.

 Brock: You say, who are you milking?